 While improvement is an obvious benefit of applying the lean management concept, there are numerous ways it can help your team and business.
 The more you focus your processes on producing value, the more flexible and efficient your company will be.

 The most immediate savings will come from your initial evaluation and waste removal.
-Eliminating steps that waste time directs your employees’ efforts to work that produces better results.
+Eliminating steps that waste time focuses your employees’ efforts on work that produces better results.
 You will pay for less idle time, along with potentially reducing the number of people you employ.

 That said, it’s essential to remember the pillar of respect for people.
 Lean management isn’t an excuse to save money by overworking your staff.
 Instead, look for healthy ways to eliminate waste and unnecessary costs.